Frequently Asked Questions

 What is your time frame for child therapy?

 My services are flexible in terms of time frame.
-Some issues are resolved quickly.
+Some issues get resolved quickly.
 Others take more time.
-After meeting with you and your child we will talk about what time frame seems to make sense in his or her case.
-If you have time or financial constraints, please let me know.
+After I meet with you and your child we will talk about what time frame seems to make sense for him or her.
+If you have time or financial constraints that could impact the length of the therapy, please let me know.

 Do you do play therapy?